forcequitOS/WeaveTouch/README.md

 ## Information:

-**REQUIRES** an iPad running iPadOS 16.0 or newer with Swift Playground 4.0 or newer installed to run directly, can also be compiled as an IPA to run on any iOS 16+ device (untested) or run on a Mac with macOS Ventura or newer with Swift Playgrounds or Xcode in Mac Catalyst.
+**REQUIRES** an iPad running iPadOS 16.0 or later with Swift Playground 4.0 or newer installed to run directly, or a Mac with macOS Ventura or newer with Swift Playgrounds or Xcode in Mac Catalyst/iPad compatibility mode, or an iPhone running iOS 16.0 or later with a Mac to deploy the application to.

-Built with Swift Playgrounds 4, SwiftUI, WebKit, and of course, made (mostly) with ChatGPT.
+Built with Swift Playgrounds 4, Xcode, SwiftUI, WebKit, and of course, made (mostly) with ChatGPT.

 Current app icon designer: Me